One Team. One Race: Honouring the Cardiff Bay Rugby Codebreakers

 Some of the country’s greatest sporting heroes are to be immortalised in a permanent artwork designed to ensure their stories and the story of the proud and vibrant multi-cultural community which helped shape them are never forgotten.

 ‘One Team – One Race, Honouring the Cardiff Bay Rugby Codebreakers’ launched on Sporting Heritage Day, 2020.

-The project will raise money to create three statues chosen from 13 sports stars who made a telling contribution playing in Rugby League over the past 120 years.
+The project is raising money to create a statue chosen from 13 sports stars who made a telling contribution playing in Rugby League over the past 120 years.

 All thirteen nominees grew up within a three-mile radius of Cardiff Bay.
 Many battled prejudice and racism before leaving Wales to find fame as Rugby League superstars in the North of England.